NHERI-SimCenter/WE-UQ/Examples/weuq-0013/README.rst

       Note that the total number of processors used in the simulation equals **Num Nodes** :math:`\times` **# Processes Per Node**.
 This value must be the same as what is specified for **Number of Processors** in **Numerical Setup** tab of the CFD model (see :numref:`fig-we13-CFD-num-setup`).

    .. warning::
-      If the simulation could not finish within the allocated time, it will be terminated and none of your remote simulation data can be retried.
+      If the simulation cannot finish within the allocated time, it will be terminated and none of your remote simulation data can be retried.
 Thus, it is recommended to make **Max Run Time** slightly longer than what is needed to be safe.

 .. _fig-we13-submit-job: